PiercarloSlavazza/linkoln2/README.md

 *  A collection of all the legal references found in the input;
 *  the original text or document annotated with hypertextual links in correspondence of the identified citations.

+### Web Demo
+*  Play with Linkoln at: [http://dev.igsg.cnr.it:8080/linkoln](http://dev.igsg.cnr.it:8080/linkoln)

-#### Download the library
+#### Download the binary
-*  Linkoln v.
-2.1.1 is available as a Java library here: [http://dev.igsg.cnr.it/linkoln/linkoln-2.1.1.jar](http://dev.igsg.cnr.it/linkoln/linkoln-2.1.1.jar)
+*  Linkoln 2.0 is available as a Java library here: [http://dev.igsg.cnr.it/linkoln/linkoln-2.2.0.jar](http://dev.igsg.cnr.it/linkoln/linkoln-2.2.0.jar)

 #### Testing the library